timofeysie/khipu/README.md

 ## Project brief

 This project is to create a tool that can be used in e-learning to automatically generate lists of items from Wikipedia.

-These list can then be exported and used by educators in their favorite e-learning application such as Moodle or Canvas.
+These list can then be exported and used by educators in their favourite e-learning application such as Moodle or Canvas.

-I have implemented most of the functionality in various projects using a variety of methods in both Angular and React so I have some example implementations of features needed for this project.
+I have implemented most of the functionality in various other projects using a variety of methods in both Angular and React so I have some example implementations of features needed for this project.

 Create a new feature branch for each issue and include the issue number in each commit.
 Add API comments to all classes and functions.